edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md

 # Perform Full Backup and Restore

-Cloudberry Database supports backing up and restoring the full database in parallel.
+Apache Cloudberry supports backing up and restoring the full database in parallel.
 Parallel operations scale regardless of the number of segments in your system, because segment hosts each write their data to local disk storage at the same time.

-`gpbackup` and `gprestore` are Cloudberry Database command-line utilities that create and restore backup sets for Cloudberry Database.
-By default, `gpbackup` stores only the object metadata files and DDL files for a backup in the Cloudberry Database coordinator data directory.
-Cloudberry Database segments use the `COPY ...
+`gpbackup` and `gprestore` are Apache Cloudberry command-line utilities that create and restore backup sets for Apache Cloudberry.
+By default, `gpbackup` stores only the object metadata files and DDL files for a backup in the Apache Cloudberry coordinator data directory.
+Apache Cloudberry segments use the `COPY ...
 ON SEGMENT` command to store their data for backed-up tables in compressed CSV data files, located in each segment's backups directory.

 The backup metadata files contain all of the information that `gprestore` needs to restore a full backup set in parallel.
-Each `gpbackup` task uses a single transaction in Cloudberry Database.
+Each `gpbackup` task uses a single transaction in Apache Cloudberry.
 During this transaction, metadata is backed up on the coordinator host, and data for each table on each segment host is written to CSV backup files using `COPY ...
 ON SEGMENT` commands in parallel.
 The backup process acquires an `ACCESS SHARE` lock on each table that is backed up.

 ## Install the `gpbackup` and `gprestore` utilities

 Before installing the `gpbackup` and `gprestore` utilities, make sure that you have the [Golang](https://golang.org/doc/) (v1.11 or later) installed and that you have set the [Go `PATH` environment variable](https://go.dev/doc/install).

-1. Pull the `cloudberrydb/gpbackup` GitHub repository to the target machine.
+1. Pull the `apache/cloudberry-gpbackup` GitHub repository to the target machine.

     ```bash
-    go install github.com/cloudberrydb/gpbackup@latest
+    go install github.com/apache/cloudberry-gpbackup@latest
     ```

-    The repository is placed in `$GOPATH/pkg/mod/github.com/cloudberrydb/gpbackup`.
+    The repository is placed in `$GOPATH/pkg/mod/github.com/apache/cloudberry-gpbackup`.

-2. Enter the `cloudberrydb/gpbackup` directory.
+2. Enter the `apache/cloudberry-gpbackup` directory.
 Then, build and install the source code:

     ```bash
-    cd <$GOPATH/pkg/mod/github.com/cloudberrydb/gpbackup>
+    cd <$GOPATH/pkg/mod/github.com/apache/cloudberry-gpbackup>
     make depend
     make build
     ```

     You might encounter the `fatal: Not a git repository (or any of the parent directories): .git` prompt after running `make depend`.
 Ignore this prompt, because this does not affect the building.

     The `build` target will put the `gpbackup` and `gprestore` binaries in `$HOME/go/bin`.
-This operation will also try to copy `gpbackup_helper` to the Cloudberry Database segments (by retrieving hostnames from `gp_segment_configuration`).
+This operation will also try to copy `gpbackup_helper` to the Apache Cloudberry segments (by retrieving hostnames from `gp_segment_configuration`).

 3. Check whether the build is successful by checking whether your `$HOME/go/bin` directory contains `gpback`, `gprestore`, and `gpbackup_helper`.